 The New Warriors, a group of mutants with their own TV show, trying to get higher ratings ambush Nitro, Coldheart, Cobalt Man, and Speedfreek.
 But Nitro, with powers amplified by Mutant Growth Hormone, sets off an explosion, killing around 600-1200 people, at least 60 confirmed to be children.
 Of the super-human individuals involved in the incident only Robbie Baldwin and Nitro survived.
 Speedball was rocketed from the incident, hanging on to life, and Nitro jumped into the back of a passing pickup truck and fled the scene.
 This horrific event rushes the Super-human Registration Act, and within a week it gets passed.
 Although it is not necessary for a superhuman to give away his secret identity to the public, he or she is required to register with S.H.I.E.L.D., giving away all personal information.
 In return, SHIELD will provide some sort of safe-haven, pay heroes a salary, and they will be scheduled holiday breaks.
 This is seen as a slap in the face to a large portion of heroes, being forced to choose between become a federal employee, or stop fighting crime.
 Others, such as Iron Man, see this just as an evolution of Super-humans' roles in society.
 As a sort of reward for his support of the act, Stark gives Spider-Man an new "Iron Spider" suit that will enhance Spider-Man's abilities with technology similar to Stark's own Iron man outfit.

 In a move that would shock the world, Spider-Man would demonstrate his support for both Iron-Man and the bill by coming out publicly in support of the Bill as Peter Parker and Spider-Man.
 In a shocking conclusion to the secret identity that Peter spent his entire adult life protecting he pulls off his mask in a news conference, saying "I'm Peter Parker, and I've been Spider-Man since I was 15 years old.
 Any Questions?"
-It is in this instant that Peter's life will change forever.
+It is in this instant that Peter's life changed forever.
 Friends and enemies are hurt and shocked by the deception.
 Now knowing that his most hated enemy and one of his most faithful employees are one in the same J. Jonah Jameson fires Parker and begins contemplating legal action he can take against Peter for fraud.
 Also enraged by the perceived betrayal, Doctor Octopus attacks Peter outside of the high school at which he teaches.
 Other former villains also begin to launch attacks on Peter and those closest to him, making him realize one of the greatest fears he had of losing his secret identity.
 In order to protect those he loves Mary Jane and Aunt May are moved into Stark Tower where they can receive 24 hour protection and monitoring.

 Behind the scenes, the U.S. government is constructing a secret facility that will come to be known as the Negative Zone prison.
 Designated Facility 42, it is located in the Negative Zone, and will be accessible at first through a portal controlled by Stark, Mr. Fantastic, and S.H.I.E.L.D.
 The prison was designed by Tony Stark, Reed Richards, and Hank Pym with the intention of housing superpowered individuals that did not comply with the Superhuman Registration Act.
 Meant for security, there are facilities for neutralizing and restraining individuals with just about any power imaginable.